anandkrrai/CompetitiveCoding/README.md

 and some cool functions often used in competitive programming.

-All the codes are written in Python3
+All the codes are written in Python3 and Java 8